nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/certification.rst

 PICS
 ++++

-You can generate the PICS in the XML format using CSA's PICS Tool, available from `CSA Member Resources page`_.
+You can generate the PICS in the XML format using the `PICS Tool`_, which is provided by CSA.

 Dependent Transport Attestation
 +++++++++++++++++++++++++++++++